What is the Game of Loteria?

 La Sandía – Viva México, Lotería

-One of the most important cultural venues in Mexico City, the city where I was born, is surely “La Casa Azul” or Blue House, located in the iconic neighborhood of Coyoacán.
+One of the most important cultural venues in Mexico City is without a doubt, “La Casa Azul” or Blue House, located in the iconic neighborhood of Coyoacán.

 One of the most important pieces of La Casa Azul, and the latest work by Frida Kahlo, is a still life of watermelons with a blue background called “Viva La Vida”.
 It is said that eight days before her death, Frida wrote: “Viva la Vida, Coyoacán 1954 México” on one of the watermelons, adding the final touch to her last work.